TREEcg/LDES-Action/README.md

 The `TREEcg/gh-action-republish-ldes` action will perform the following operations:
 1. fetch data from the provided `url`
+2. if `predicate` input was provided, refragment data
-2. split and store the fetched data across json files in the `storage` directory
+3. split and store the data as [Turtle](https://www.w3.org/TR/turtle) files in the `storage` directory
-3. commit and push all of the data to your repo
+4. commit and push all of the data to your repo
-4. deploy the data to GitHub Pages on branch `gh_pages_branch` (if not provided, the default branch is `gh-pages`).
+5. deploy the data to GitHub Pages on branch `gh_pages_branch` (if not provided, the default branch is `'gh-pages'`).

 ## Inputs